 - A. Docks.
-Shall be in conformance with Section 15-0503 of the Environmental Conservation Law. - B. Gasoline Fueling.
+Shall be in In conformance with Section 15-0503 of the Environmental Conservation Law., no docks or floats shall exceed more than forty (40) feet from a shoreline or extend into water exceeding four (4) feet in depth except pursuant to a permit from the Department of Environmental Conservation. - B. Gasoline Fueling.
 No gasoline pumps, hoses, and/or dispensers shall be located on a dock or raft or otherwise above a water body. - C. Mooring.
 No mooring for a boat or aircraft shall be located so that boats or aircraft extend beyond 25 feet of the perpendicular projection of a property line from a shoreline.